A practical guide to transferable tax credits carrybacks and carryforwards

 The IRS pays interest on refunds that take longer than 45 days

-For financial modeling purposes, it’s worth bearing in mind that the IRS pays interest on refund requests that take longer than 45 calendar days (from the point at which the IRS deems the application complete).
+It's worth bearing in mind that the IRS pays interest on refund requests that take longer than 45 calendar days (from the point at which the IRS deems the application complete).

 "Applicable credits" that are eligible for a carryback

-The following transferable tax credits are “applicable credits” that are eligible for three-year carrybacks (per Section 39(a)(4) and Section 6417(b)):
+The following transferable tax credits are “applicable credits” that are eligible for carrybacks (per Section 39(a)(4) and Section 6417(b)):

 - Section 48 ITCs